TC Early Stage will cover everything you need to know about operations for your startup – TechCrunch

 Building and Leading a Sales Team – Ryan Azus, Zoom

 Contrary to popular opinion, even the very best products don’t sell themselves.
 Salespeople do.
-Hear from Zoom’s Chief Revenue Officer, at the helm of the company’s sales team during the biggest period of growth of any software company ever, lay out how to build a stellar sales team.
+Hear from Zoom’s chief revenue officer, at the helm of the company’s sales team during the biggest period of growth of any software company ever, lay out how to build a stellar sales team.

 Leadership Culture and Good Governance – David Easton, Generation Investment Management

-David Easton is a growth-stage partner at Generation Investment Management with portfolio companies that include Asana, Andela, Gusto, and Docusign, among others.
+David Easton is a growth-stage partner at Generation Investment Management with portfolio companies that include Asana, Andela, Gusto and DocuSign, among others.
 Easton will talk through how to choose your board and foster a leadership culture that keeps sustainable, good governance top of mind.

 The best part of TC Early Stage is that it’s specifically designed to prioritize audience Q&A. Bring your questions!